-One of my quarantine missions is to declutter my house and I’m sell things that I don’t use or need anymore on Facebook Marketplace.
-I devoted a whole room to my office, when I was working and now that I’m not…the potential.
+One of my quarantine missions is to declutter my house and I’m selling things that I don’t use or need anymore on Facebook Marketplace.
+I devoted a whole room to my office when I was working and now that I’m not…the potential.
 This room will eventually get back to being our den and I will have arguably the largest closet in my house to devote to decorating things that I love but change up from time to time.
 Especially the seasonal items.

 I also have a storage unit that we are slowly dismantling and either repurposing things back into our home or selling them.
 I’ve mainly been using Facebook Marketplace because I don’t want to mess with shipping and I’m advertising to local people.
-I have been pretty lucking with getting rid of my things that can become other peoples treasures.
-The few things that haven’t sold, I’m donating them to a local resale shop that supports a shelter for women and children.
+I have been pretty lucking with getting rid of my things that can become other people’s treasures.
+The few things that haven’t sold, I’m donating to a local resale shop that supports a shelter for women and children.

-The con’s for me is that the stuff is still hanging around my house and I can’t wait to have it all gone!
+The con for me is that the stuff is still hanging around my house and I can’t wait to have it all gone!
 I would love to just wave a magic wand and have it all out of here.
 Also, when you list it on Marketplace, you need to have the time to be close to your phone and facilitate the activity and sale.
 Maybe I should just sell in bulk 🙂

 Tips & Tricks